gigascience/gigadb-website/gigadb/app/tools/transfer-files/README.md

 `transfer.sh` would execute the copy actions in dry-run mode by default, unless option `--apply` is supplied.

 And the log output of the `transfer.sh` would be saved to `/gigadb/app/tools/transfer-files/log` dir or in `/var/log/gigadb/` in production environments.
-The format of the log output file name is in `transfer_yyyymmdd_hhmmss.log`
+The format of the log output file name is in `transfer.log`

+Define the profile name [aws-transfer] and [wasabi-transfer] in the /home/$user/~.aws/credentials, by adding parameter [s3-profile](https://rclone.org/s3/#s3-profile) to the rclone cmd, the rclone will then able to get the corresponding secrets from /home/$user/~.aws/credentials

 ### Pre-requisite
 1. rclone is installed in dev, eg: